Prominent Role of Business Analysts in SCRUM:

 Business Analyst as a Product Owner

 Depending upon the customer and the company, it happens that some companies have the Business Analyst as the product owner.
-In these cases, the BA is the contact point for all the queries.
-The BA then becomes the mediator between the team and the stakeholders.
+BA is the contact point for all queries.
+BA then becomes the mediator between the team and the stakeholders.

-The BA has to understand the requirements of the Stakeholders, their thinking about taking the business ahead and what (and how) the business should grow.
-Then based on the requirements of the Stakeholders, the BA must create the documents, user stories, prioritization of the stories, help the team understand them, answer to their queries about the same etc.
+BA has to understand the requirements of the stakeholders, their thinking about taking the business ahead, and what (and how) the business should grow.
+Then based on the requirements of the stakeholders, the BA must create the documents, user stories, prioritization the stories, help the team understand them, answer their queries about the same, etc.

 The most important thing to note here is that this is advisable when the BA is physically available and is not geolocated to a different time zone so as to avoid the ‘gap in communication’.

-If the BA as in the product owner is geolocated to a different time zone, then it not possible to approach him every time and the only way to communicate is by emails or chats or calls, hence this may result in lack, gap, and even miscommunication at times.
+If the BA as in the product owner is geolocated to a different time zone, then it is not possible to approach him every time and the only way to communicate is by email or chat or call, hence this may result in lack, gap, and even miscommunication at times.

-As per my experience, this should be followed when the BA is sitting in your office, next to your team so that your work won’t hamper and (s) he will be easily approachable.
-From a BA’s point of view, they own the product on behalf of the stakeholders/customers, make appropriate decisions and they even need to learn new skills which may include learning some technicalities of development.
+As per my experience, this should be followed when the BA is sitting in your office, next to your team so that your work won’t hamper, and (s) he will be easily approachable.
+From a BA’s point of view, they own the product on behalf of the stakeholders/customers, make appropriate decisions, and even need to learn new skills which may include learning some technicalities of development.

-Having a Business Analyst as a Product Owner is an added advantage because the Business Analyst understands the product very well, and prioritization and scoping of tasks can be negotiated as well.
+Having a Business Analyst as a Product Owner is an added advantage because the BA is able to understand the product very well, and prioritization and scoping of tasks can be negotiated as well.

 Business Analyst as a Team Member

 The other option is to have the Business Analyst as a team member because the Product Owner will not be available every time.
-When the Business Analyst is a team member then they help the peers in backlog grooming.
+If the Business Analyst is a team member then they can help their peers with backlog grooming.

 Having a Business Analyst as a team member is more advantageous because the technical team finds it easy and comfortable to communicate with the BA for clarifications or discussions.
-The BA also works closely with the QA team for testing i.e. analyzing the coverage, the use cases covered, any hidden requirements or dependability or effects.
+BA is also working closely with the QA team for testing i.e. analyzing the coverage, use cases covered, any hidden requirements, dependability or effects.

-Sometimes the acceptance criteria written by the Product owner may be vague and not clear, then as a team member, it becomes the responsibility of the BA to write an elaborate and well-explained acceptance criteria.
-If the team needs more information, then the BA also creates wireframe documents, flow documents etc to help the team understand the requirements.
+Sometimes the acceptance criteria written by the product owner may be vague and not clear, then as a team member, it becomes the responsibility of the BA to write elaborate and well-explained acceptance criteria.
+If the team needs more information, then the BA can also create wireframe documents, flow documents, etc. to help the team understand the requirements.

-Thus this would help a great deal to the technical teams to consider such aspects as not always do the user stories or acceptance criteria mention about such.
+Thus, this would help a great deal to the technical teams to consider such aspects as not always do the user stories or acceptance criteria mention such.

-Importance and Role of Business Analysts in SCRUM Team
+Importance and Role of Business Analysts in the SCRUM Team

-Role of Business Analysts in SCRUM is very important in the success of a project.
-Their involvement starts right from understanding the customer need to the Sprint Demo.
+The role of Business Analysts in SCRUM is undoubtedly very important in the success of a project.
+Their involvement starts right from understanding the customer’s need for a Sprint Demo.
 They are the first point of contact for the technical team for clarifications.
 They are even more important in the initial phases of a new project and the projects which are large in scale.

 In my project, our PO was not so good with documentation and even the user stories written were never more than 2-3 liners while the acceptance criteria were only a 1 liner.
 It was the Business Analyst who used to modify them, make them more explanatory and elaborative.

-Even at times, it happened that our PO wrote user stories which had 21 or more story points and hence the Business Analyst had to spend extra time & efforts in breaking them down and prioritizing them with the Product Owner.
+Even at times, it happened that our PO wrote user stories that had 21 or more story points, and hence the Business Analyst had to spend extra time & effort in breaking them down and prioritizing them with the Product Owner.

-You can imagine what would happen if there’s no Business Analyst and your Product Owner has created user story like ‘As a customer, I want to perform all banking operations for my account’, with acceptance criteria like:
+You can imagine what would happen if there was no Business Analyst and your Product Owner has created a user story like “As a customer, I want to perform all banking operations for my account”, with acceptance criteria like:

 - The customer should be able to log in.

-- The customer should be able to do transactions in my account.
+- The customer should be able to make transactions on my account.